 Covering up the initial sentence, everyone then passes the sheet again.
 Now, looking at the drawing, write what you think the most accurate (or ridiculous) thing is depicting.
 Each person sees the picture and writes what they think the sentence is.
 Pass it again.

 Repeat this till the artwork has returned to the owner's hands.
 It's a creative take on "Telephone" so be prepared for hijinks.

-When it initially started as "nothing better than pajamas and a hot tea" you might end up with "Flannel man eats house because he's bored."
+When it initially started as "nothing better than pajamas and a hot tea" you might end up with "Flannel man eats house because he is bored."

 This is a better (and also cheaper) idea than going out for trivia.
 You can call it No-Shoes Trivia or Comfy Cardigan Trivia.
 You also don't have to call it anything.
-Anyway, it's perfect for your pop-culture obsessed friends.
+Anyway, it is perfect for your pop-culture-obsessed friends.

 Each round is ten questions.
 One person will be the moderator for the whole game.
 Each correct answer is worth one point.
 Whoever has the most points at the end of five rounds wins!
 Switch up the moderator for the next game.

 Use old trivia board games as question inspiration!